By : Quentin - Categories : Histoires de vêtements

 F153 5P BLACK USED F160 '66 BLACK USED

-4. Levi's 501 Big E (1966) – The last major evolution of the 501 before the industrial changes of the 1970s.
-A collector’s reference.
+4. Levi's 501 Big E (1966) – The last major evolution of the 501 before the industrial changes of the 1970s; a grail for collectors.

 8. Denime XX – One of the first major Japanese jeans inspired by vintage Levi's, contributing to the revival of traditional denim in the 1980s.